smithjd/sql-pet/010-basic-concepts.Rmd

 ## Your computer and its operating system

-The playground that we construct in this book is designed so that some of the mysteries of accessing a corporate database are more visible because they all happen on your computer.
+The playground that we construct in this book is designed so that some of the mysteries of accessing a corporate database are more visible -- it's all happenning on *your computer*.
 The challenge, however, is that we know very little about your computer and its operating system.
 In the workshops we've given about this book, the details of individual computers have turned out to be diverse and difficult to pin down in advance.
 So there can be many issues, but not many basic concepts that we can highlight in advance.

 ## R